Souvik-Babai-Roy/github-badge-api/README.md

    git push heroku main
    ```

-### Deploy to Other Platforms
+#### Deploy to Vercel/Railway/Other Platforms

-The app works with any Node.js hosting (Vercel, Railway, render, etc.).
-Just set the `GITHUB_TOKEN` environment variable.
+The app works with any Node.js hosting.
+Just ensure you set the `GITHUB_TOKEN` environment variable in your deployment platform's settings.

 ---